Viagra can be sold over the counter

 "Erectile dysfunction can be a debilitating condition, so it's important men feel they have fast access to quality and legitimate care, and do not feel they need to turn to counterfeit online supplies which could have potentially serious side-effects."

-Pharmacists will be able to determine whether treatment is appropriate for the patient and can give advice on erectile dysfunction, usage of the medicine, potential side-effects and whether further consultation with a general practitioner is required.
+Pharmacists will decide whether treatment is appropriate and can offer advice on erectile dysfunction, usage of the medicine, potential side-effects and whether further consultation with a general practitioner is required.

 Viagra Connect will not be sold to:

-- those with severe cardiovascular disorder
+- those with severe heart disease or at high risk of cadiovascular disease

-- at high cardiovascular risk liver failure
+- those with liver failure

-- severe kidney failure
+- those with severe kidney failure

-- men taking certain medicines that could cause a bad reaction when combined with Viagra.
+- men taking certain medicines that could cause a bad reaction when combined with Viagra

-Stocks are not yet available in UK pharmacies, however.
-It will be up to manufacturer Pfizer whether it will now supply the drug to pharmacies following the MHRA decision.
+Men who are sold it will be advised that they can take a 50 mg tablet an hour before having sex, but should not use more than one pill a day.

 Erection problems